-Vacancy announcements are sent to each department to post on their bulletin boards in a place designated at each work site for such announcements for a minimum of ten (10) working days for external/new positions and minimum of five (5) days for internal/promotional positions.
+Vacancy announcements are sent to each department to post on their bulletin boards in a place designated at each work site for such announcements for a minimum of ten (10) working days.

 Vacancy announcements for entry-level jobs are also advertised to the public via ads in newspapers, announcements on the Human Resources Department's job line (1-501-396-0020), on the City's website, www.nlr.ar.gov/jobs, and are mailed to many community organizations and other recruiting contacts.